 Silk changes when you wash it

 Protein-based fibers like silk are sensitive to alkaline detergents.
 Most powdered laundry detergent is alkaline, as are washing soda, chlorine bleach, and some soaps.
-Alkalis weaken the silk filament, causing it to soften, lose its shine, and release stray “hairs.”
-Strong alkaline solutions will dissolve silk entirely.
-Weak acids and organic solvents (like alcohol), on the other hand, pose no problem.
+Alkalis weaken the silk filament, causing it to soften, lose its shine, and release stray fibers.

-If you want to wash silk, use only laundry detergents meant specifically for silk or wool (wool is also sensitive to alkaline products).
-In a pinch, you can use a gentle silicone-free shampoo without conditioner.
+In a pinch, you can use a gentle silicone-free shampoo.
 Before using any laundry product, even those meant for hand washing, make sure that it is marked safe for silk and wool.

 To test your laundry detergent, you can use litmus paper (pH indicator), which is available at most pharmacies and drug stores.

-The bluer it is, the higher the pH (the more alkaline and therefor worse for washing silk).
-Ordinary laundry powder is highly alkaline (pH 11) whereas ordinary hair shampoo and laundry gel for silk both have a neutral pH (around 6).
+The bluer the litmus paper turns, the higher the pH (more alkaline and thus worse for washing silk).
+Ordinary laundry powder is highly alkaline (pH 11) whereas shampoo and laundry gel for silk both have a neutral pH (around 6).
 Classic laundry gel and hand laundering products are slightly alkaline (pH 7–8).

-If you’re machine washing especially delicate pieces, like scarves and tops, try washing them in a lingerie bag.
+When machine washing especially delicate pieces, such as scarves and blouses, put them in a lingerie bag.

 How to dry and iron silk